Other Ways To Help

 – Sound investigative and analytical skills with attention to detail.

-- Understanding the international programmes project cycle, including monitoring.
+– Understanding the monitoring project cycle.

 – Excellent oral and written communication skills, including the preparation of submissions, presentations, correspondence, reports for a variety of audiences.